 Long-Term Fostering

 Fosters for these neonatal kittens act as surrogate mothers.
 Bottle babies must be fed formula every two-to-four hours, stimulated to go to the bathroom, kept on a heat source, weighed before each feeding and closely monitored for illnesses.
-Foster parents tell us it’s more than worth the effort when they see the babies grow and thrive.
+Foster parents that can see these kittens through the entire bottle feeding and weaning stages, around 4 to 8 weeks, are essential to helping them grow and thrive.

 Families (Mom and Babies)